scoots31/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Election employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Election has requested an election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Determine the total number of votes and percentages for each county.
+7. Determine the county that had the largest voter turnout.

-## Resources
+### Resources
 – Data Source: election_results.csv
-– Software: Python 3.6.1, Visual Studio Code, 1.38.1
+– Software: Python 3.6.7, Visual Studio Code, 1.62.3

-## Summary
+## Election Audit Results
 The analysis of the election show that:

 * There were 369,711 votes cast in the election.